By Ritchie Po

 The flagship not only contains made-to-measure design styles, but also a select number of ready-to-wear designs.
 The brand is bringing the online experience to the store through a made-to-measure consultation lounge and a tactile leather wall displaying the designs.
 This is intended to introduce new customers to Poppy Barley’s bespoke business model, and also provide an offline experience for the initiated clientele.
 Poppy Barley intends to convert its long-standing Whyte Avenue location into office space, with client-facing measurements migrating to the new flagship.

-Poppy Barley was founded in 2012 by sisters Justine and Kendall Barber in 2012, creating bespoke shoes for women.
+Poppy Barley was founded in 2012 by sisters Justine and Kendall Barber, creating bespoke shoes for women.
 The brand, known for their distinct colours and unique eye for detail, eschews the traditional ready-to-wear line in favour of bespoke shoes, which are designed and created online by their clientele.
 In order to accommodate varying requirements, customers are invited to submit their measurements online, and the shoes will be hand-made and delivered right to their door (for a flat fee of $9.95), creating the ultimate bespoke footwear experience.
 Due to demand, the brand has expanded to include a men’s line, while remaining at an affordable price point for consumers.

 Poppy Barley’s aesthetic crosses numerous demographics, and easily transitions from day-to-night.
 It remains the very first North American footwear brand to offer made-to-measure boots online.
 As their designs are not intended to be mass-produced, their more popular designs often sell out.
 Prior to the launch of its first-ever brick-and-mortar location, Poppy Barley hosted pop-up shops in Edmonton, Calgary, Regina, Toronto, and Vancouver.
 The pop-up shops are so in-demand that appointments for their events sell out weeks in advance.
 Those familiar with the brand have long sought it out at select boutiques, such as their very recently expanded shop-in-shop at Vancouver’s Nicole Bridger in historic Gastown.